 - Apply for Admissions: Apply online or in person at the Welcome Center, located in Gaiser Hall, Room 128.

 - Complete placement test in the Assessment Center, located within Enrollment Services in Gaiser Hall, Room 128.

 - Complete the new student orientation requirements.

 - Obtain an official high school transcript.
-Official transcripts should remian in a sealed envelope from the school or school district the student last attended.
+Official transcripts should remain in a sealed envelope from the school or school district the student last attended.
 Contact the high school or high school district for more information on obtaining an official

-- Meet with the Transitional Studies Program Manager and bring a copy of the official transcript to the appointment.
-During the appointment, the program manager will evaluate the transcript and create a customized education plan, including an estimated timeline to completion.
+- Meet with the Transitional Studies Program Manager.
+Transcripts need to be submitted to T-Building 201 prior to appointment with manager.
+During the appointment, the program manager will create a customized education plan, including an estimated timeline for completion.
 To make an appointment , please call the Transitional Studies Reception Desk at 360-992-2741.